andyli/blog/content/posts/2009/2009-02-16_some-research-on-javascript-benchmark.md

 My target should be porting SunSpider.
-But there is still some things to be considered like whether to use AS's build-in library, coverage of Graphic manipulation etc. More researchs are needed ;-) .
+But there is still some things to be considered like whether to use AS's build-in library, coverage of Graphic manipulation etc. More researches are needed ;-) .

   [SunSpider]: http://www2.webkit.org/perf/sunspider-0.9/sunspider.html
   [V8 Benchmark Suite]: http://v8.googlecode.com/svn/data/benchmarks/v3/run.html